brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 This is one of the most important hooks since it defines what will (or not) be called next.
 It fetches the resource through the `crossplane.io/external-name` annotation and then:

-1. The default managed reconciler initializes the annotation from `metadata.name`, so `Observe` normally queries the vendor with a non-empty external name.
+1. The default managed reconciler initialises the annotation from `metadata.name`, so `Observe` normally queries the vendor with a non-empty external name.
 A vendor “not found” response triggers `Create` by returning `ResourceExists: false`.
 2. If it exists, it should always update the status of the MR (it is done via pointer when `cr.Status.AtProvider` is set) and the return must always have `ResourceExists: true`.
 The last part depends if the observed status matches the managed resource's desired state in `spec.forProvider`:
     1. If it matches, no action is required and it must return `ResourceUpToDate: true` + set it to available
     2. If does not, it must trigger an `Update` by returning `ResourceUpToDate: false`